uditiparmar/CODSOFT/README.md

    Problem Statement: Build a model that will return a passengers survival chance given a passengers detail as input.

-Feel free to explore the code, datasets, and documentation provided in each project.
+Feel free to explore the code, and documentation provided in each project.
 Your feedback and insights are greatly appreciated as I continue to refine and expand my skills in the dynamic field of data science.
 Happy coding! 🚀📊